Changes to Park Home Rules

 - that the proposed rule is unreasonable having regard to all the circumstances of the case.

-If an application to the FTT is made the resident(s) concerned must also send you a copy of the application notice within 21 days of receiving the Consultation Response – this extends the time for depositing the rules until 14 days after the date of the FTT’s decision.
+If an application to the FTT is made this extends the time for depositing the rules until 14 days after the date of the FTT’s decision.
 The FTT may uphold the rule(s) being challenged, require them to be deleted or amended, or order further consultation.

-What can be included in new park rules?
+What can I include in the park rules?

-The Government has not published a “model standard” set of new park rules.
-However the Regulations do specify certain matters which may not be included in park rules.
+There is no “model standard” set of new park rules, as every park will have its own individual circumstances.
+However, the Regulations do specify certain matters which you may not include in a set of site rules.
 These include:

 - any rule which seeks to impose conditions or restrictions on a resident selling their home;